sarahbonnin/CRG_RIntroduction/exercise6.md

 **9- Write ex6 into file ex6c_output.txt**

-*After each of the following steps, check the output file in RStudio*
+*After each of the following steps, check the output file in the RStudio file browser (lower-right panel).*

 * Try with the default arguments.